12 Step Recovery Program

-The 12 step recovery program, originally used as a method for recovery from alcoholism and published in the big book ( AA Big Book ) of Alcoholics Anonymous in the late 30’s.
+The 12 step recovery program, originally used as a method for recovery from alcoholism.
+Plus as published in the big book ( AA Big Book ) of Alcoholics Anonymous in the late 30’s.
 It has since been adapted as a tool for recovery from addiction compulsion or various forms of behavioral issues.
-The twelve step program is now used by Narcotics Anonymous, Gamblers Anonymous, Cocaine Anonymous, Overeaters Anonymous, Co-Dependants Anonymous as well as all twelve step self help support groups.
+The twelve step program is now used by Narcotics Anonymous, Gamblers Anonymous, Cocaine Anonymous.
+Also Overeaters Anonymous, Co-Dependants Anonymous as well as all twelve step self help support groups.

 The 12 step recovery program is now used to address almost every substance abuse and dependency problem that involves self help support.
 These are more commonly known as fellowships and have memberships of millions world wide all working the twelve step principles of recovery.

 After Alcoholics Anonymous the next most known self help group is Narcotics Anonymous.
 This was formed by those addicted to drugs who needed a place of identification to relate to each other rather than Alcoholics Anonymous meetings.
 Other groups are now working like Cocaine Anonymous, Crystal Meth Anonymous, Marijuana Anonymous, and Heroin Anonymous.

 Narcotics Anonymous does work for anyone with any of the above mentioned drug specific dependencies, however there are those that feel the need to have drug specific Anonymous meetings for there own members identification and ongoing recovery issues.
 The 12 Step recovery program is also now used for behavioral / compulsion problems such as Sexual compulsion Anonymous, Gamblers Anonymous or Over-eaters Anonymous.

 The original Twelve Steps as published by Alcoholics Anonymous

 1, We admitted we were powerless over alcohol—that our lives had become unmanageable.